Causal inference with dyadic data in randomized experiments: Dyadic interference

 We also impose a common positivity assumption on the treatment assignment in randomized experiments.
 Let $p_{i} = \pr(Z_{i}=1)$ and $q_i = \pr(Z_i=0)$, and define $P_1 = \min_{1\leq i\leq n}p_i$ and $P_0 = \min_{1\leq i\leq n} q_i$ as the minimum of treatment and control probabilities, respectively. \begin{assumption}[Positivity] $P_1>0$ and $P_0 > 0$ for all $n$. \end{assumption}

-Assumption \ref{asmp:positivity} requires that the treatment and control probabilities are bounded away from zero and one.
+Assumption \ref{asmp:positivity} requires that the unit-level treatment and control probabilities are positive.
 Note that $P_1, P_0$ can depend on $n$ in some randomization designs.
 For example, under complete randomization, $P_1 = n_1/n$ with $n_1$ being the number of treated units that is determined in advance.

-A key observation is that the interference structure becomes much less complicated at the dyadic outcomes level.
-Assumption \ref{asmp:pairitf} only restricts the interference structure on the dyadic outcomes; however, under this assumption, the interference structure on the unit-level outcomes can be arbitrary.
-First, the interfered units set on the unit-level can be much larger.
-Assumption \ref{asmp:pairitf} and Equation \eqref{eq:outcomes} implies that the unit-level potential outcomes $U_i(\bm{z}), D_i(\bm{z})$ and $Y_i(\bm{z})$ depend on treatments of both unit $i$ and $\mathcal{U}_{i}(\bm{z})$, $\mathcal{D}_i(\bm{z})$ and $\mathcal{N}_{i}(\bm{z})$, respectively.
-Hence, the dyadic interference implies neighbourhood interference for unit-level outcomes, where a unit's potential outcome depends on the treatments of its neighbours \citep[see e.g.,][]{eckles2016design,aronow2017estimating,yu2022estimating}.
-However, unlike the previous neighbourhood interference defined on a static network, in our setting, the set of neighbours depends on the treatment status.
-Second, the interference effects on the unit-level can be heterogeneous across neighbours.
-Note that under Assumption \ref{asmp:pairitf},
+When needed below, we explicitly impose that they are uniformly bounded away from zero and one.